-Feedzy is an RSS aggregator that helps you to curate content, autoblog, display, and import RSS feeds within a few minutes.
+Feedzy is an RSS aggregator that helps you curate content, auto blog, display, and import RSS feeds within a few minutes.

-The basic functionality of the plugin is to display information from a site to another one.
+The plugin's basic functionality is to display information from one site to another.
 The key point in this process is called the feed.
-The feed is represented by a URL on the source website, where information is available / exposed.
+A URL represents the feed on the source website, where information is available / exposed.
 The information available in the feed can be customized by the source website owner, so not everything you see on the site is also available in the feed.

-This feed ( URL ) has to be set in Feedzy, so the plugin can render the available information on the destination site.
-Feedzy can't produce content, so it's just displaying/importing the information available in the feed.
+This feed ( URL ) has to be set in Feedzy so the plugin can render the available information on the destination site.
+Feedzy can't produce content, so it's just displaying/importing the information in the feed.

-Now that you know more on how the plugin works, you might need help with finding feeds.
+Now that you know more about how the plugin works, you might need help finding feeds.
 The following article might be useful: How to find Feed URL for Feedzy.

-In order to have Feedzy Pro working properly, please make sure that both versions of the plugin are installed and activated at the same time.
+📝 Note: If you have purchased the PRO version of the plugin, check this dedicated documentation.
+To have Feedzy Pro working properly, please make sure that both versions of the plugin are installed and activated simultaneously.

-There are two main scenarios of using this plugin.
-One is to display the information available in the feeds on your site and the other one is to import the feeds as posts on your website ( this is a premium version ).
+There are two main scenarios for using this plugin.
+One is to display the information in the feeds on your site, and the other is to import the feeds as posts on your website ( this is a premium version ).

 This section covers displaying the feeds.
 For the import functionality, please check the following guide: How to use Feed to Post feature in Feedzy

-There are 4 methods as it depends on the page editor you use.
+There are 4 methods depending on the page editor you use.
 The shortcode and widget methods are independent of the editor.

 Integration with the WordPress editor

-When using the WordPress editor for editing the post/page, just search for the Feedzy block, add the desired feed(s) and set the available parameters in the right sidebar.
+When using the WordPress editor for editing the post/page, just search for the Feedzy block ( /feedzy ), add the desired feed(s), and set the available parameters in the right sidebar.

-The Feedzy Gutenberg block once added to the desired page/post, it allows a feed source to be added to the form fields available there, and another 3 actions:
+The Feedzy Gutenberg block, once added to the desired page/post, allows a feed source to be added to the form fields available there, and another 3 actions:

-- Load Feed - it will load the content processed by the plugin via the Simple Pie library
+- Load Feed - will load the content processed by the plugin via the Simple Pie library.

 Integration with Elementor

-When using Elementor plugin for editing the post/page, you can find the Feedzy widget in the left panel where all the elements are.
+When using the Elementor plugin for editing the post/page, you can find the Feedzy widget in the left panel where all the elements are.
 Drag and drop the widget in the desired area of the page.
-Then add the desired feed(s) and set the available parameters in the left panel.
+Then, add the desired feed(s) and set the available parameters in the left panel.